Parrotfish: The Colourful Artists of the Great Barrier Reef

 Colour Change

-Interestingly, the vibrant colours of parrotfish can change as they mature.
+Interestingly, parrotfish’s vibrant colours can change as they mature.
 Younger parrotfish tend to have different colours than adults; some species even change colours throughout their lives.

 Mucus Cocoon